 The future of the graveyard has been in question for years with speculation that it would inevitably be re-developed for housing, and many thought that this outcome moved a step closer when it was sold at auction in December 2017.
 They were wrong.

-There are no plans to re-develop the graveyard and a strategy is being developed to regenerate it to allow safe access to the graves and remove an eye-sore from the community.
+There are no plans to re-develop the graveyard and a strategy is being implemented to regenerate it to allow safe access to the graves and remove an eye-sore from the community.

-Inscriptions on the monuments in the graveyard record the lives and deaths of around 1,100 people who died between 1867 and 1986.
-Many of the dead would have worked in the local industries of coal mining, steel smelting, copper smelting and tin plating, but there are also designated war graves.
+There are record of the lives and deaths of over 3,000 people who died between 1867 and 1995.
+Many of the dead would have worked in the local industries of coal mining, steel smelting, copper smelting and tin plating, but there are also designated war graves

 The graveyard has been neglected for many years and realistically it will take some time to reverse the decay and no one should expect an overnight transformation.